Iowa coach Kirk Ferentz tells us what he's seen from his team following a 38-36 loss to Purdue. Hawk Central

 Van Meter 2019 defensive end Chris Reames is certainly an in-state prospect to watch as schools close in on wrapping up their 2019 classes.
-Matthew Bain, Sports writer
+The Des Moines Register

 I drove out to watch him and meet him a few weeks ago, and his biggest message was that he was playing a waiting game — just seeing if the Hawkeyes would turn their interest into an offer.
 That waiting game obviously paid off.

 Now, to Schulzjj's question: Obviously, it's a mix of both.

 Yes, throughout this recruiting cycle, Iowa has missed on several defensive end targets whose suitors were some of the country's best programs.
 (Truth is, there are a lot more misses than hits in recruiting.)